nikheshd/Dragons-vs-Terminators/Assignment1/readme.md

 string input: athassin

 ### output:
-The magic number is 918687 \n
+The magic number is 918687

 The time taken to get this nonce value is 3.1101319789886475 sec

 ## Explanation: